Errorname/prismapizza/Notes.md

 - Open presentation
 - Open Prisma Doc
 - Go into "Do Not Disturb" mode
-- Delete comments from step1.js
-- Reset userId from DemoWithApollo.jsx
-- Use Demo.jsx
 - Delete project in postgres
 - Kill both docker instances
 - Checkout repo